 - Must meet qualifications to be a Law Enforcement Information Network (LEIN) Operator.

 Duties require sufficient mobility to work in a normal office setting and use standard office equipment including a computer, vision to read printed materials, and a computer screen and hearing and speech sufficient to communicate in person or over the telephone.
 Duties may require employee to exert 20 to 50 pounds of force occasionally, or 10 to 25 pounds of force frequently, or greater than negligible up to 10 pounds of force constantly to move objects.
 Must be able to bend, reach and lift up to twenty-five (25) pounds.
 Must be willing to work varied hours and extended shifts including holidays and be on-call.

 These requirements may be accommodated for otherwise qualified individuals requiring and requesting such accommodations.

 High school diploma or equivalent.
 Some college, business or technical school training, certificate(s), or coursework in office, clerical or administrative duties and support, or related fields, is desirable.

 Two (2) to four (4) years of general administrative, clerical, or technical office support or related work experience.

-This class description intends to identify the major duties and requirements of the job and should not be interpreted as all-inclusive.
-Incumbents may be requested to perform job-related duties other than those outlined above and may be required to have or increase specific job-related competencies, knowledge, skills or licensing and certifications for successful job performance.
+This class description intends to identify the major duties and requirements of the job and should not be interpreted as all inclusive.
+Incumbents may be requested to perform job-related duties other than those outlined above and may be required to increase specific job-related competencies, knowledge, skills or licensing and certifications for successful job performance.